|Granddaughter Liz rejoices as we finish painting the barn in July 2011. Click on the photo to see a slide show.

 Indiantree Farm is in the heart of Ohio's Amish country.
-The farm sits on land where generations of our family have lived for more than 200 years.
+The farm sits on land where generations of our family have lived since 1814.

 Click through our site for information about the farm and nearby sights in and around Holmes County -- the largest Amish community in the world.

 NOT TO BE MISSED: See updates of Larry's Amish Country Journal, which gives a whimsical, poignant look at life in the Amish community.

 So you think you’re tough . . . sitting there on your inner-city stoop, listening to the rhythm of the drive-bys on the next block?

 Think you’re tough . . . watching Bruce Willis “dying” hard and telling yourself, “Yah, I could do that”?

 Or . . . nursing a paper cut and trying to decide if you can finish work at the office or go home early.